EffectOrientedProgramming/book/Examples/README.md

 We always begin a code file with a comment that contains the name of the file.

-Assuming you’ve followed the instructions in the “Installation” atom for your computer’s operating system, the book’s examples are in a directory called **AtomicScala**.
+Assuming you’ve followed the instructions in the “Installation” section for your computer’s operating system, the book’s examples are in a directory called !!!!**AtomicScala**.
 Although you can download the code, we urge you to type in the code from the book, since the hands-on experience can help you learn.